-I am dedicating all three posts today to the new Lloyds Avios Rewards cards.
+I am dedicating all three articles today to the new Lloyds Avios Rewards cards.
 Post 1 is an overview, and Post 3 looks at the upgrade voucher.
 This post looks at the FX fees benefit.

 For me, the most surprising part of this announcement was the fact that there will be no 3% foreign exchange fee added to transactions you make with either of the two Lloyds Avios Rewards cards.